Trunks (Dragon Ball): Abilities

-Trunks possesses several abilities including superhuman strength, speed, reflexes, and energy blasts, which can be utilized by the use of ki.
-Both incarnations of Trunks have access to the Super Saiyan transformation, although their achievement of this form differs between incarnation.
+Trunks possesses several Saiyan abilities, including superhuman strength, speed, reflexes, and energy blasts, which can be utilized by the use of ki.
+Both incarnations of Trunks have access to the Super Saiyan transformation, although their achievement of this form differs between incarnations.
 Future Trunks achieved this in his early teens, while present Trunks would be shown to have the ability at the age of eight.